vekatze/neut/book/src/basis.md

 ### On Immediate Values

 We don't have to discard immediates like integers or floats because their internal representations don't depend on memory-related operations like `malloc` or `free`.
 Because of that, "discarding" immediate values does nothing.
-Also, "copying" immediate values just reuse original values.
+Also, "copying" immediate values means reusing original values.

 More specifically, the type of an immediate is compiled into a pointer to the following function (pseudo-code):